lucasblopes/lucasblopes/README.md

 - 🎯 Driven by challenges

-- 💻 Currently working with C# and Java
+- 💻 Currently working with Python, Java and Javascript

 #